islamelgendy/islamelgendy.github.io/accolades.md

 ---
 title: "Accolades"
-summary: "Recognitions, awards, and accomplishments from my academic and professional career."
+summary: "Recognitions and achievements."
 date: 2025-03-14
 layout: default
 ---

-"Accolades" introductory paragraph.
+## Accolades and Achievements

-- I was ranked first among the graduates of the Faculty of Computers and Information in the Year 2006 - 2007.
+- **Ranked First** among the graduates of the Faculty of Computers and Information, Assiut University, in the academic year **2006-2007**.

-- Associate Fellow of the Higher Education Academy (AFHEA)
+- **Associate Fellow of the Higher Education Academy (AFHEA)**, a recognition for my commitment to teaching and enhancing the learning experience in higher education.

+Feel free to reach out for any further details about my academic journey and achievements.